 This post is also available in: Español (Spanish)

-The St. Thomas tree is a small tree or it can also be found as a multi-stemmed shrub.
-As a tree, it normally reaches a height of about 12 to 24 feet (but can grow taller).
-The branches are drooping and have numerous slender twigs.
-The bark is gray and smooth and becomes brown in color as the tree ages.
-The leaves are alternate, leathery, deeply divided, bilobate, pale green, with entire margins and a leaf stalk.
-The leaves are also about 1 to 3 inches long and wide, they also resemble a butterfly.
-Additionally, the Flowers are bell-shaped, pendulous, yellow with a black to maroon center, and about 2 to 3 inches long.
-Furthermore, the fruit is a slender, brown, velvety, woody pod about 4 inches long, containing several reddish seeds, these are used for propagation.
+Bauhinia tomentosa (St Thomas tree) is a small tree or multi-stemmed shrub.
+As a tree, it reaches a height of about 24 feet (but can grow taller).
+In addition, the drooping branches have numerous slender twigs.
+While, the smooth gray bark becomes brown as the tree ages.
+Also, the leathery pale green leaves are alternate, deeply divided, bilobate, with entire margins and a leaf stalk.
+Furthermore, the leaves are about 1 to 3 inches (7.62 cm) long and wide.
+The leaves resemble a butterfly.
+Additionally, the yellow flowers with a black to maroon center are bell-shaped, pendulous, and about 2 to 3 inches (7.62 cm) long.
+Finally, the fruit is a slender, brown, velvety, woody pod about 4 inches (10.16 cm) long.
+The pod of the Bauhinia tomentosa (St Thomas tree) contains several reddish seeds, used for propagation.

 Other names: Yellow Bauhinia, Yellow Bell Orchid Tree